 You screened the candidates and set up meetings with the people who qualify.
 Now you need to get to know them and determine who best fits this specific opportunity.

 Conduct your next interview on a walk, over coffee, or running a couple of errands.
 Getting to know people outside of a quiet office environment is an invaluable opportunity to see how they treat others, how they solve problems in real life, and if you could envision working well together.

 Standard questions get prepared answers.
 Allow for a real conversation and be ready to learn things you didn’t know to ask about!

 - Show and tell

 Wave your company flag proudly and show each candidate what you’re made of.
-Share enough information that they get to know you, and the “insider view” of the organization.
-Show them around – talking about office dogs is one thing but getting to pet little Stanley and see him chase his tail is a step into the inner circle.
+Share enough information that they get to know you and gain an insider view of the organization.
+Show them around your space, too.
+Talking about office dogs is one thing, but getting to pet little Stanley and watch him chase his tail is a step into the inner circle.

-Top talent have choices – don’t let a process get you crossed off their list.
+Top talent have options.
+Don’t let a process get you crossed off their list.